|Alma Mater:||Miami (Ohio), 1988|

-Ed Schilling enters his second as an assistant coach at UCLA in 2014-15.
+Ed Schilling will enter his fourth season as an assistant coach at UCLA in 2016-17.

 Schilling arrived at UCLA in April 2013 after having spent the previous four seasons as head coach at Park Tudor High School in Indianapolis.
 He guided the Panthers to an 87-18 record in four years, securing two IHSAA Class 2A state titles and a runner-up finish.